canonical/postgresql-k8s-operator/docs/how-to/development/migrate-data-via-pg-dump.md

 ## Prerequisites

 -  **[Your application is compatible](/explanation/legacy-charm) with Charmed PostgreSQL K8s**
-- A client machine with access to thedeployed legacy charm
+- A client machine with access to the deployed legacy charm
-- `juju v.2.9` or later  (check [Juju 3.0 Release Notes](https://juju.is/docs/juju/roadmap#juju-3-0-0---22-oct-2022) for more information about key differences)
+- `juju v.2.9` or later  (check [Juju 3.0 Release Notes](https://documentation.ubuntu.com/juju/3.6/reference/juju/juju-roadmap-and-releases/#juju-3-0-0-22-oct-2022) for more information about key differences)
 - Enough storage in the cluster to support backup/restore of the databases.

 ## Obtain existing database credentials